The Dilemma poster

 The inciting incident occurs at 14 minutes when While scouting a botanical garden for his planned proposal to Beth, Ronny spots Geneva passionately kissing a tattooed younger man named Zip.
 His world is shattered as he witnesses his best friend's wife's infidelity..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Ronny decides to confront Geneva directly rather than tell Nick.
+This indicates the protagonist's commitment to Ronny decides to confront Geneva directly rather than tell Nick.
 He chooses to handle this himself, actively inserting himself into the deception rather than simply being a bystander with unwanted knowledge., moving from reaction to action.

 The Collapse moment at 84 minutes (75% through) represents the emotional nadir.
 Here, At a dinner party, Ronny's deceptions explode publicly.
 Beth discovers he's been lying, the Dodge executives lose faith in the project, and Ronny collapses from stress.
 His health crisis represents the death of his ability to maintain the web of lies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.